Find out about homeschooling NSW

 If you are in a hurry to register and want to get the process started immediately then send in your forms but you will need to start working out your documentation and resources immediately.

-The AP (approved person from the Board of Studies who will come to your home) usually contacts you 2 – 3 weeks after you send in your application and they will want to make an appointment within a week or two.
+The AP (approved person from the NESA who will come to your home) usually contacts you 2 – 3 weeks after you send in your application and they will want to make an appointment within a week or two.
 Whilst the application does state you need to fill these forms in three months prior, in reality I’ve never heard of someone whose registration took that long.

 Note: Application for Exemption .
 One option is to apply for an exemption.
 This is really not an exemption at all.
 You still need to fill in the exact same things for both procedures and get approval in the same way.
 But still it is a personal conviction that makes parents choose this path.